mumba-org/mumba/README.md

   the current Javascript ones given the UI application have direct access to the web frame api with the same power as the C++ 'renderer' process in Chrome.

 * Multiples native applications SDK's are feasible.
-The Swift one is ready.
+The Swift one is the first one that is ready.

 * Applications are distributed over torrent DHT, with permanent addresses without the need of third-parties for application and data distribution.
 You can create apps and share them